ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | `0x0000` | `reserved`        | RFC XXXX  |
 {: #upload-extension-id title="Initial contents of the Upload Extension Identifiers registry."}

-### Prepare Error Registry {#prepare-error-reg}
+### Report Error Registry {#report-error-reg}

-A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Prepare Error Identifiers" for reasons for rejecting reports during the aggregation interaction ({{aggregation-helper-init}}).
+A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Report Error Identifiers" for reasons for rejecting reports during the aggregation interaction ({{aggregation-helper-init}}).

 Value:
-: The one-byte identifier of the prepare error
+: The one-byte identifier of the report error

 Name:
-: The name of the prepare error
+: The name of the report error

 Reference:
-: Where the prepare error is defined
+: Where the report error is defined

-The initial contents of this registry are listed below in {{prepare-error-id}}.
+The initial contents of this registry are listed below in {{report-error-id}}.

 | Value  | Name                     | Reference                               |
 |:-------|:-------------------------|:----------------------------------------|